Computational-Ethnography-Lab/cmap_visualization_toolkit/README.md

 This toolkit builds on academic work combining computational text analysis with qualitative research methods (Abramson et al. 2018, 2025).
 Please see the [official project website](https://computationalethnography.org/) for additional resources and related research papers.

-## Disclosure
+## Disclosures

-LLms were used to check for errors (primarily claude-sonnet), and help annotate code and documentation
+- LLMs (primarily Claude-Sonnet) were used to check for errors and help annotate code.
+- If you find errors or are interested in collaboration, contact corey.abramson@rice.edu.
+- This free software carries no warranty or guarantee—like life.